duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 There are several other keywords like **startend** which will be covered shortly.
 The **=>** symbol is there to separate the trigger words from the keywords (for readability).

+### Triggers in Multiple Languages

+We have plans to make it possible to trigger Instant Answers in many different languages.
+Until an internationalization mechanism is place, to uphold maintainability and consistency, **we cannot accept pull requests that add languages directly in the code.**

 ## Define the API Call

 On the next line enter: